Health Savings Account (HSA)

 Contribute

-Salary Band 1 Salary Band 2 Salary Band 3 Base Salary < $45,000 $45,000-$70,000 > $70,000 Coverage Level: Single $600 $400 $200 Employee + Spouse/DP $1,200 $800 $400 Employee + Child(ren) $1,200 $800 $400 Family $1,200 $800 $400 Pay
+Salary Band 1 Salary Band 2 Salary Band 3 Base Salary < $45,000 $45,000-$70,000 > $70,000 Coverage Level: Single $600 $400 $200 Employee + Spouse/DP $1,200 $800 $400 Employee + Child(ren) $1,200 $800 $400 Family $1,200 $800 $400 *Iron Mountain's Annual HSA Contribution may be prorated based on when the HSA is opened

 You can use your HSA debit card to pay for eligible medical, prescription drug, dental, and vision expenses, or you can file claims online.
 Always remember to save itemized receipts or Explanation of Benefits (EOBs) statements to verify your claims for the IRS.
 Note: You generally cannot submit expenses for a domestic partner or their dependents.